 Some of the popular Entrance Exams for BSc Physics are as follows:-

-What is the average fee for BSc Physics?
+What is the average fee for a BSc Physics?

-The fee of this course completely depends on the university/institution but the average range of fee is INR 10K – 1 Lakh.
+The fee of this course completely depends on the university/institution but the average range of fees is INR 10K – 1 Lakh.

 Syllabus of BSc Physics:-

-The Syllabus might change slightly from one university to other but the core topics remain the same.
+The Syllabus might change slightly from one university to another but the core topics remain the same.
 Below is the Year wise syllabus of the Course.